GfGranato/nightwatchJS/README.md

  [![GitHub](https://i.stack.imgur.com/tskMh.png) GitHub](https://github.com/GfGranato/)

 ## **Acknowledgments**
-This little project helped me to learn more about testing frameworks, and feel free to use it in your own projects
+This project helped me to learn more about how to use cypress for E2E tests.
+Feel free to use it in your own projects